History of Portland, Oregon: Postwar

 The 1940s and 1950s also saw an extensive network of organized crime, largely dominated by Jim Elkins.
-The McClellan Commission determined in the late 1950s that Portland not only had a local crime problem, but also a situation that had serious national ramifications.
-In 1956 Oregonian reporters determined that corrupt Teamsters officials were plotting to take over the city's vice rackets.
+The McClellan Commission determined in the late 1950s that Portland not only had a local crime problem but also a situation that had serious national ramifications.
+In 1956 The Oregonian reporters determined that corrupt Teamsters officials were plotting to take over the city's vice rackets.